amason445/us_mortgages_flask_website/README.md

 - Matplotlib, Seaborn, Folium
 - HTML/CSS

 For all packages and dependenices used, please see requirements.txt.
-A vitural environment was used for this project and this file can be used to conigure it with pip.
-Use:
+A vitural environment was used for this project and this file can be used to conigure it with pip.<br> Use:
 `pip -r requirements.txt`